rkingan/matroid-software/README.md

-# Oid software for matroids
+# Oid: interactive software for matroids

 Oid can be downloaded in two forms: